-To illustrate how the sketched framework is used in practice, an example from the Report on Austria's Scientific and Technological Capability 2015 is presented below.13 Figure 8.2 shows the indicator-based results of the described approach for the area of research and innovation in the corporate sector for the current distance to the target and the probability of reaching the target.
+To illustrate how the framework is used in practice, an example from the Report on Austria's scientific and technological capability 2015 is presented below.
+Figure 2 shows the indicator-based results of the approach for the area of research and innovation in the corporate sector for the current distance to the target and the probability of reaching the target.
 The tail of each indicator depicts the past development from 2010 until 2015.

-At a glance, the figure reveal the developments of both the current distance to the goal and the probability of reaching the goal by 2020 in the performance area of research and innovation in the corporate sector within the Austrian RTI system.
-It becomes clear that in 2015 there was still considerable potential to optimise performance and increase efficiency in the corporate sector.
-While the six green indicators in the right upper quadrant had indeed already reached their target or the level of Innovation Leaders, the majority of indicators continued to be within the bottom left quadrant, indicating a performance below the average level of comparison countries and were expected to fall further behind.
-Judging by the current trends, and with no additional measures taken, the indicator in the bottom right corner will deteriorate and fall below the target level by 2020.
-The yellow coloured indicators in the top right quadrant display dynamic developments and will most likely continue catching up and reach the target level by the year 2020.
+The figure reveals at a glance the developments of both the current distance to the goal and the probability of reaching the goal by 2020 in the performance area of research and innovation in the corporate sector within the Austrian RTI system.
+It becomes clear that at the given time there was still considerable potential to optimise performance and increase efficiency in the corporate sector.
+While the six indicators in the right upper quadrant had indeed already reached their target or the level of the Innovation Leaders, the majority of indicators still continued to be within the bottom left quadrant indicating a performance below the average level of the peers and expected to fall further behind.
+Judging by the current trends, and with no additional measures taken the indicator in the bottom right corner will deteriorate and fall below the target level by 2020.
+Those indicators in the top left quadrant display dynamic developments and will most likely continue catching up and reach the target level by the year 2020.